itsjbe/chisel/README.md

     --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).

+    --tls-ca, An optional root certificate bundle used to verify the chisel server.
+Only valid when connecting to the server with "https" or "wss".
+By default, the operating system CAs will be used.

+    --tls-skip-verify, Skip server TLS certificate verification of chain and host name (if TLS is used for transport connections to server).
+If set, client accepts any TLS certificate presented by the server and any host name in that certificate.
+This only affects transport https (wss) connection.
+Chisel server's public key may be still verified (see --fingerprint) after inner connection is established.

+    --tls-key, a path to a PEM encoded private key used for client authentication (mutual-TLS).

+    --tls-cert, a path to a PEM encoded certificate matching the provided private key.
+The certificate must have client authentication enabled (mutual-TLS).

     --pid Generate pid file in current working directory

     -v, Enable verbose logging